 First from all, you should try a default settings that are recommended.
 There are basic parameters that you have to set at the beginning (for example in the Setup wizard) but other are useful to adjust feeling and flight characteristics.
 Basically, you can set the behavior so that it is very similar to any known flybarless or flybared system.

-If you are in the condition that the helicopter is flying, but you need to do some corrections, you should start with the rudder settings first.
+If you are in condition that the helicopter is flying, but you need to do some corrections, you should start with the rudder settings first.

 1 RUDDER TUNING

 - If the value is less than 70, then it is too low.
 That mean that servo precision vs mechanical gain is not good.
 You can fix the issue with putting ball link on the rudder servo arm closer to the center so that limit can be higher.
 In case the value is more than 170 there is mostly too high servo precision vs mechanical gain.
 You should put longer servo arm, so the ball linkage can be further.
 Be sure you have configured limits so that tail slider is moving from end to end, but without any mechanical binding (servo buzzing).
-In case your tail mechanism allows a pitch higher than 45°, do not set limits higher.
-It is not necessary that limits for both sides are equal.
+In case your tail mechanics allows a pitch higher than 45°, do not set limits that high.
+It is not absolutely necessary that limits for both sides are equal.